 Planning day.
 Fall at an early hurdle: the capacity profile spreadsheet (which says how much capacity we'll be ordering on a monthly basis) is password-protected.
 Ask our TAM for the password - get it within 10 minutes :-) If only filling out the spreadsheet were so straightforward..

 It also turns out that we have to interconnect at an NGS(J) - equivalent of a DJSU - if we want our London ranges to work.
-So I wrote a little thing here which displays NGS and NGS(J) locations on a map.
+So I wrote a little thing which displays NGS and NGS(J) locations on a map.
+Again, e-mail me for access.

 We need a "1141" code for each of our proposed switches to progress with the capacity profile.
 To get one of these, we need a point code for the switch.
 Fortunately, we already have one (12666 - make up your own Revelations-based reference), but that's assigned to a different address.
 Ofcom's number management system wasn't keen on updating the address or switch details, but was cajoled into doing so eventually.
 Also applied for another point code, which appears to be on a 3-week lead time..